victorskl/serverless-tute/sls/README.md

 ## Walk-through

-- Tutorials from https://serverless-stack.com But with more simplified version and fusion with terraform!
+- Tutorials from https://sst.dev/chapters/setup-the-serverless-framework.html But with more simplified version and fusion with terraform!
     - [notes-app-api](notes-app-api) (simple async/await/promise Node.js backend)
     - [notes-app-client](notes-app-client) (React.js frontend)
-    - [notes-app-terraform](notes-app-terraform) (provision DynanoDB, S3, ... using terraform instead of sls or AWS Console)
+    - [notes-app-terraform](notes-app-terraform) (provision DynamoDB, S3, ... using terraform instead of `sls` or AWS Console)
-- Added git sub modules from [AnomalyInnovations](https://github.com/AnomalyInnovations) for the more original [notes-app demo](https://demo.serverless-stack.com)
+- Added `git submodule` from [AnomalyInnovations](https://github.com/AnomalyInnovations) for the more original notes-app demo -- https://demo.sst.dev

-> Note: both frontend and backend application (lambda functions) are just another typical software application, regardless of "Serverless (sls) Framework".
+> NOTE: both frontend and backend application (lambda functions) are just another typical software application, regardless of "Serverless (sls) Framework".
 You may use any tool to deploy these applications, regardless of "Serverless (sls) Framework".

 ```